yabeda-rb/yabeda-rails/README.md

 ### Registering metrics on server process start

-Currently, yabeda-rails automatically registers rails metrics when a server is started via `rails server` or `puma -C config/puma.rb`.
+Currently, yabeda-rails automatically registers rails metrics when a server is started via `rails server`, `puma -C config/puma.rb` or `unicorn -c`.
 However, other application servers or launching via `rackup` aren't supported at the moment.

 A possible workaround is to detect server process and manually activate yabeda-rails in an initializer: